 A compact or smaller grill will usually have enough room to cook a handful of burgers and hot dogs as well as a rack for warming buns.
 These grills generally offer around 400 square inches of cooking surface, two burners, and a small prep surface on either side of the grill.

 Large grills can offer 700 to 900 square inches of cooking surface and hold enough burgers, hot dogs, chicken wings, and steak for a crowd.
 Since not all of those meats cook at the same temperature, large grills usually have several adjustable burners.
 These grills often have additional cooking surfaces like side burners for pans.

-Natural gas does not provide as high of a temperature as propane does, so it’s important to keep an eye on heat output.
-When a manufacturer designs a natural gas grill, they’ll use larger jets (or gas nozzles) to allow more natural gas to flow through than would be typical for a propane grill.
+Natural gas does not provide as high a temperature as propane does, so it’s important to keep an eye on heat output.
+When manufacturers design a natural gas grill, they use larger jets (or oil burner nozzles) to allow more natural gas to flow through than would be typical for a propane grill.
 This increased volume compensates for the lower-burning temperature.

 For convenience, the best natural gas grills include features like electronic igniter switches and thermometers for monitoring the grill temperature.
 Some even feature built-in Bluetooth compatibility and can accept digital meat thermometers that transmit the internal temperature of a piece of meat directly to your mobile device.